SuperOfficeDocs/superoffice-docs/docs/en/request/learn/howto/create.md

 * Autosaved data will not be shared between two different browsers.
 * The autosave function is a useful feature, but should not replace saving your work the proper way.

-## Details

-This tab contains any extra fields defined for requests.
-These will vary from company to company.

 ## What would you like to do now?

 * [Edit message][5]